 |1 teaspoon||½ teaspoon||¼ teaspoon|

 ‼️ Expert Tips

-Salt, herbs, and spices can be tricky for recipes that are cut in half.
+Salt, herbs, and spices can be tricky for recipes.
 To stay on the safe side, use a bit less than half of the original quantities and only add more after a taste test if needed.

 If your recipe has an odd number of eggs, doubling it is easy.
 To halve it, beat one egg and use just half of the contents.
 If you have a scale, you can use it to weigh the beaten egg and use only 50%.
 Another simple approximation for half an egg is two tablespoons.